joelsmedberg/graphql-dao/Readme.md

 # GraphQL DAO Generator

   This is an attempt to auto a data access object class for a graphql endpoint.
-This is not in anyway or form production ready
+This is not in any way or form production ready

 ## Installation